 Below is a letter I wrote to a person I will name Jill, which I share here with her permission.
 Jill’s psychological inquiry during a walk in the woods revealed neediness, rage, repression, and pain.
 These emotions related to her primary relationship.
 I think these feelings and mind-body responses are almost universal in humans.

 I want to explain how our session today fits into Dr. Sarno’s theory and suggest some daily practices you can begin right away to address your jaw pain (TMJ).

 With our inquiry today, you are able to see and feel some feelings that you are experiencing just below the surface.
 These are:

 -anger about the burden you feel in your life regarding your relationship with your significant other

 -a strong need to be seen and loved

 -fear that your feelings of anger will make you unworthy of being loved

--pressure on yourself to figure things out so that everything is OK
+-pressure on yourself to figure things out so that everything will be OK

 -a belief that if you were “better or different” (not confused) you would be able to figure things out and “save the day”